tum-ens/urbs/doc/workflow.rst

 The file extension determines how the output is written.
 Among the supported formats are jpg, pdf, png, svg and tif.
 Use ``png`` if raster images are needed and rely on ``pdf`` or ``svg`` for vector output.
+The ``dpi`` option is only used for raster images. ``bbox_inches='tight'`` removes unnecessary whitespace around the plot, making it suitable for inclusion in reports or presentations.

 Create a run script
 -------------------

-As it is quite tedious to perform the test-drive actions by hand all the time, a script can automate these.
-This is where ``runme.py`` becomes handy.
+As it is quite tedious to perform the above actions by hand all the time, a script can automate these.
+This is where a ``runme.py`` script becomes handy.

-Create a copy of the script and give it a suitable name, e.g. ``runns.py``.
+Create a copy of the script file ``runme.py`` and give it a suitable name, e.g. ``runns.py``.

 Modify the ``scenario_co2_limit`` function.
 As the base scenario now has no limit, reducing it by 95 % does not make it finite.
-Therefore you set a fixed hard (annual) limit of 50 Mt CO2:
+Therefore you set a fixed hard (annual) limit of 50 million tonnes of CO2 equivalent:

 .. code-block:: python
    :emphasize-lines: 4